I’m a lover of life/nature; a mother of two beautiful beings; a partner; a friend; a sister…

 And in 2020 I received a Masters of Divinity from Meadville Lombard Theological School in Chicago, where I was honored to receive the Charles Billings Prize in Preaching (given to a graduating student for excellence in preaching) and The Faculty Prize for Religious Leadership (given to a graduating student whose tenure at Meadville embodies the values of liberal religious ministry.)

-I currently live in Michigan with my family, where we love to explore the outdoors.
+I currently live in Michigan with my family, where I like to search for all types of wild mushrooms.